cfizette/word-chain/README.md

 # word-chain
-A tool for generating text using Markov chains
+A Python tool for generating text using Markov chains